Ivan Klasnić: Bolton Wanderers

 Klasnić began the 2011–12 season with a place in the starting line up, and a goal, as Bolton beat Queens Park Rangers 4–0 on the opening day.
 He followed this up with another goal the following week in a 3–2 defeat to Manchester City, and a late consolation in a 3–1 away loss to Liverpool.
 At this point of the season he was the Premier League's leading goalscorer.
 He was sent off in a 2–1 loss against Norwich for a headbutt on Marc Tierney on 18 September 2011, forcing him to fall out of the team.
 His first start after his red card was in a 5–0 win against Stoke City on 6 November in which he scored two goals and gave assists for two others.
 He then scored a penalty in the following game against West Brom but Bolton lost 2–1.
 His next goal, his seventh of the season, came a few weeks later at home to Aston Villa, but Bolton again lost 2–1.
-After losing his place in the team to fellow forward David N'Gog, he came back as a late substitute at home to Queens Park Rangers on 10 March, where he scored the winner in the 86th minute as Bolton won the match 2–1.
+After losing his place in the team to fellow forward David Ngog, he came back as a late substitute at home to Queens Park Rangers on 10 March, where he scored the winner in the 86th minute as Bolton won the match 2–1.
 After Bolton's relegation from the Premier League, on 16 May, Klasnić confirmed on his official website that he had left the club.